gvwilson/sys-tutorial/CONTRIBUTING.md

 Why Ark?
 :   The first version of this tutorial used [Jekyll][jekyll]
-    because it is the default for [GitHub Pages][ghp].
+    because it is the default for [GitHub Pages][ghp] and because its frustrating limitations would discourage contributors from messing around with the template instead of writing content.
     However,
-    its limitations proved more frustrating than anticipated and very few data scientists speak Ruby, so previewing changes locally required them to install and use yet another language framework.
+    those limitations proved more frustrating than anticipated: in particular,
+    very few data scientists speak Ruby,
+    so previewing changes locally required them to install and use yet another language framework.

 Why Make?
 :   It runs everywhere,
+    no other build tool is a clear successor, and,
+    like Jekyll,
-    no other build tool is a clear successor, and it's clunky enough that people won't be tempted to fiddle with it when they could be writing.
+    it's uncomfortable enough to use that people won't be tempted to fiddle with it when they could be writing.

-Why manually-edited figures rather than [Graphviz][graphviz] or [Mermaid][mermaid]?
+Why hand-drawn figures rather than [Graphviz][graphviz] or [Mermaid][mermaid]?
 :   Because it's faster to Just Effing Draw than it is
     to try to tweak layout parameters for text-to-diagram systems.
-    (Believe me, I've tried…)
     If you really want to make developers' lives better, build a diff-and-merge tool for SVG:
     programmers shouldn't have to use punchard-compatible data formats in the 21st Century